 - 1.2.1.
 The Contractor shall establish, execute, document and maintain an effective Quality Assurance (QA) programme throughout the Contract's lifetime. - 1.2.2.
-The QA programme shall apply both the contractual requirements and the NATO requirements for quality identified by AQAP 2110, AQAP 2210 and AQAP 2310 and AQAP 2105 (6.6.1) to provide confidence in the Contractor's ability to deliver products that conform to the Contractual requirements. - 1.2.3.
+The QA programme shall apply both the contractual requirements and the NATO requirements for quality identified by AQAP 2110, AQAP 2210 and AQAP 2310 and AQAP 2105 (references found in PWS Part 6) to provide confidence in the Contractor's ability to deliver products that conform to the Contractual requirements. - 1.2.3.
 The Contractor's QA effort shall apply to all services and products (both management and specialist) to be provided under the Contract.
-This includes all hardware, software, firmware and documentation being developed, designed, acquired, integrated, maintained, or used under the Contract (including deliverable and non-deliverable items like test and support hardware and software), without limitation.
+This includes all hardware, software, firmware and documentation being developed, designed, acquired, integrated, maintained, or used under the Contract (including deliverable and non-deliverable items like test and support hardware and software), without limitation. - 1.2.4.
+The Contractor's QA efforts shall ensure that procedures are developed, implemented and maintained to adequately control the design, development, production, purchasing, installation, inspection, testing, configuration management and customer support of all services and all products, in accordance with the requirements of this Contract.